Intermediate Relation Size Bounds for Select-Project-Join-Union Query Plans: Abstract

 \section{Abstract}

-We study the problem of statically optimizing select-project-join (SPJ) plans where unary key constraints are allowed.
+We study the problem of statically optimizing select-project-join-union (SPJU) plans where unary key constraints are allowed.
 A natural measure of a plan, which we call the output degree and which has been studied previously, is the minimum degree of a polynomial bounding the plan's output relation, as a function of the input database's maximum relation size.
 This measure is, by definition, invariant under passing from a plan to another plan that is semantically equivalent to the first.
-In this article, we consider a plan measure which we call the intermediate degree; this measure is defined to be the minimum degree bounding the size of all intermediate relations computed during a plan's execution --- again, as a function of the input database's maximum relation size.
-We present an algorithm that, given an SPJ plan $q$ and a set $\Sigma$ of unary keys, computes an SPJ plan $q'$ that is semantically equivalent to $q$ (over databases satisfying $\Sigma$) and that has the minimum intermediate degree over all such semantically equivalent plans.
+In this article, we consider a plan measure which we call the intermediate degree; this measure is defined to be the minimum degree of a polynomial bounding the size of all intermediate relations computed during a plan's execution --- again, as a function of the input database's maximum relation size.
+We present an algorithm that, given an SPJU plan $p$ and a set $\Sigma$ of unary keys, computes an SPJU plan $p'$ that is semantically equivalent to $p$ (over databases satisfying $\Sigma$) and that has the minimum intermediate degree over all such semantically equivalent plans.
 For the types of plans considered, we thus obtain a complete and effective understanding of intermediate degree.